emshira/JobBoard-App/README.md

-# Job Board App
+# Jobs Board App

-Ability to create new job posting, edit, and delete.
+Ability to create new job posting by category, edit, and delete (complete CRUD); and search for dev jobs.
 Implemented web scrapping of dev jobs.

 ==============